 How do you 'manage' alopecia symptoms?

 Many people who experience alopecia will naturally feel stressed and anxious about their changing appearance.
 Amy says: 'Coming to terms with alopecia is often about finding a way to "manage" the condition.
 Many turn to wigs, hats and scarves to cover their hair loss.
 Some are happier to embrace their baldness, and it's worth remembering that people can still look great despite of hair loss.
 It's about finding what works for you.

 'Our best advice would be to seek out others with alopecia for support.
 It's easy to feel isolated with alopecia but there are plenty of people who know how you feel.
 Speaking to others can provide a great source of emotional support and practical advice.
 Alopecia UK has a number of local support groups listed in its website as well as an active Facebook group and online forum, too.'

-If you're experiencing hair loss and are worried visit the NHS website or see your doctor who will be able to advise further.
+If you're experiencing hair loss or alopecia, and are worried, visit the NHS website or see your doctor who will be able to advise further.